 STEP 2 – EXAMINE THE RESULTS

 From our Region Details screen, there is a descriptive picture of the entire economy.
 When examining the Industry Detail, we see the exact same Direct Employment, Labor Income, and Output shown in our Results of the fruit farming ICA.
-This is because we chose to model 100% of the Sector and maintained a consistent Dollar Year in our analysis Events and Results, which also matches the year of the data.
+This is because we chose to model 100% of the Industry and maintained a consistent Dollar Year in our analysis Events and Results, which also matches the year of the data.

-Moving to the Output tab, we can see that the Indirect and Induced effects for Sector 4 - Fruit Farming are zero.
-This means the model did not allow any buybacks from the sector to itself.
+Moving to the Output tab, we can see that the Indirect and Induced effects for Industry 4 - Fruit Farming are zero.
+This means the model did not allow any buybacks from the Industry to itself.
 The same is true on the other tabs for Employment as well as all the components of Value Added (Employee Compensation, Proprietor Income, Other Property Income, Taxes on Production & Imports, and a total for Value Added).

 If you are performing an ICA on individual states and DC, and then the US total, the sum of the individual impacts will not match the national total.
 This is true for any derivation of smaller groups (congressional districts, zip codes, counties) and one larger area because each region has a unique commuter rate and trade flows so the sum of the parts will never be the same as the total.
-We recommend that you manually sum the totals from the smaller regions instead of using the results from the larger region if the you plan to present both sets of data in the same context.
+We recommend that you manually sum the totals from the smaller regions instead of using the results from the larger region if you plan to present both sets of data in the same context.

 Written June 26, 2019